 To get a

 from source yourself, you should configure MySQL with the

 Section 2.8.7, “MySQL Source-Configuration Options”.

 libraries and some libraries that the MySQL server uses.
 You can

 get the full list of libraries by executing mysql_config

 The correct flags for compiling and linking a threaded program must be used, even if you do not directly call any thread functions in your code.

-To compile a C program to include the necessary files to embed the MySQL server library into an executable version of a program, the compiler will need to know where to find various files and need instructions on how to compile the program.
+To compile a C program to include the necessary files to embed the MySQL server library into an executable version of a program, the compiler needs to know where to find various files and needs instructions on how to compile the program.
 The following example shows how a program could be compiled from the command line, assuming that you are using gcc, use the GNU C compiler:

 gcc mysql_test.c -o mysql_test \ `/usr/local/mysql/bin/mysql_config --include --libmysqld-libs`